LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 Despite these issues, the code has successfully located characters (segmentation step) on lines with at least 5 successive letters with a success rate above 99.99% for the training/validation data consisting of over 25,000 characters.
 The only issue reported with the training/validation data was an omitted double quote.
-As for the OCR accuracy, it was consistently above 99.8% regardless of the hyperparameters investigated, provided a good sized dataset is used for training.
+As for the OCR accuracy, it was consistently above 99.8% regardless of the hyperparameters investigated (other than kernel size), provided a good sized dataset is used for training.